Studying the Joshua Tree ( Yucca brevifolia ) at its northern most limits in central Nevada.

 3. Our third and final success factor is Precipitation & Soil Composition.
 Cactus and succulents are well known for their ability to store water in their leaves and stems to conserve water, which helps them survive dry environments and drought.
-Their ability to survive these conditions also makes them sensitive to excessive rainfall and moisture, so when growing them under garden conditions the question becomes, how much precipitation or hand watering can these plants tolerate without losing them to root rot?
-The answer lies in studying the rainfall patterns that the plants are normally growing in.
-Figure 4 below shows the average annual precipitation in the continental US, which reveals that most native cactus and succulent species occur in areas that typically receive less than 15-20 inches per year, as represented by the light and dark orange, red, and reddish brown shades, however tropical cacti that occur in Central & South America can have average rainfall well over 100 inches, but they survive by growing on steep, rocky terrain, even cliff dwelling in some cases.
-Still others have adapted to growing in trees or on the ground where deep pockets of sand in combination with broken branches and leaves have accumulated, allowing the rainwater to pass through without pooling.
+Their ability to survive these conditions also makes them sensitive to excessive rainfall and moisture.
+Figure 4 below shows the average annual precipitation in the continental US, which reveals that most native cactus and succulent species occur in areas that typically receive less than 15-20 inches per year, as represented by the light and dark orange, red, and reddish brown shades.
+So how can you grow cacti outdoors if you live in an area with excessive rainfall?
+Tropical cacti that occur in Central & South America can have average rainfall well over 100 inches, but they survive by growing on steep, rocky terrain, even cliff dwelling in some cases, and the rainwater drains away immediately.
+Still others have adapted to growing in trees or on the ground where deep pockets of sand, in combination with broken branches and leaves, have accumulated that allows the rainwater to pass through without pooling.
 Opuntia humifusa is an eastern US cactus that's a good example of this.
-In all cases, the rain drains away immediately, without puddling, which allows what little soil the cacti is growing in to dry out quickly.
+In all cases, the rain drains away immediately, without standing, which allows what little soil the cacti is growing in to dry out quickly.
 It's this example that you'll utilize in the garden by formulating a soil mix that's deep enough for roots to grab a hold of and sharp draining enough to allow any rainfall or supplementary water to pass through quickly.

 Figures 18 and 19 below demonstrate not only the dry conditions most cacti and succulents grow in, but also the sandy or coarse, rocky soils that are themselves a only a thin cover over sloping bedrock.
 So even in dry environments the soil is fast draining and it's these kinds of soil drainage conditions you'll need to duplicate in the garden to grow them successfully.